-Seahawks better off keeping GM John Schneider — or getting a big haul in a trade
+If the Seahawks let GM John Schneider go to Green Bay, they’d better get a haul in return

 Schneider’s first three drafts might very well have been the best in NFL history.
 He snagged Russell Wilson in the third round, Richard Sherman and Kam Chancellor in the fifth, Bobby Wagner in the second and Earl Thomas in the first.
 Those names have been the cornerstones of a team that reached consecutive Super Bowls and won at least 10 games for five straight seasons.

-Schneider was also instrumental in acquiring Marshawn Lynch, maybe the most integral player in transforming the organization, and has brought in loads of top-level lent that was overlooked elsewhere.
+Schneider was also instrumental in acquiring Marshawn Lynch, maybe the most integral player in transforming the organization, and has brought in loads of top-level talent that was overlooked elsewhere.

 Doug Baldwin, who is headed to his second Pro Bowl, was undrafted.
 Michael Bennett, who has played in two Pro Bowls, was also undrafted.
 Thomas Rawls, who led the league in yards per carry his rookie season, was undrafted.